aws-samples/sample-bda-redaction/README.md

 To complete this process you will need a custom domain name.
 [Learn more about creating a private custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-custom-domains-tutorial.html).

+1. Click on **_Add domain name_**.
-1. Enter the name of the domain or subdomain
+2. Enter the name of the domain or subdomain.
-2. Select the **_Private_** option
+3. Select the **_Private_** option.
-3. Select **_API mappings only_** for the routing mode
+4. Select **_API mappings only_** for the routing mode.
-3. Choose the proper [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) Certificate
+5. Choose the proper [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) Certificate.
+If an ACM certificate is not available for selection, [learn how to set up AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/setup.html) and then request a [public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html).
+6. Click **_Add domain name_** to save the custom domain name configuration.

 Next, configure the API Mappings:

-1. Select your API that was provisioned from the ```PortalStack``` CloudFormation stack from the dropdown
+1. Select your API that was provisioned from the ```PortalStack``` CloudFormation stack from the dropdown.
-2. Select the stage for the API
+2. Select the stage for the API.
-3. **DO NOT** enter a path
+3. **DO NOT** enter a value for the path input field.
+4. Click **_Save_** to save the API Mappings.

 Once you complete custom domain name and API mappings, navigate to the **_Domain name access associations_** area of API Gateway.

-1. Enter the Domain name ARN from the Endpoint configuration of the custom domain you created previously as the value of the **_Domain name ARN_**
+1. Select the Domain name ARN from the Endpoint configuration of the custom domain you created previously as the value of the **_Domain name ARN_**.
+2. Click **_Create domain association_**.
-2. Select the VPC Endpoint ID.
+3. Select the VPC Endpoint ID.
 The VPC Endpoint should reference the endpoint used for API Gateway.
+4. Click **_Create domain association_**.

 ### Authentication